 The Order Pay widget also needs to be added in a different section.
-After adding the Order Pay widget into the section, select “Contains Order Pay.”
+After adding the Order Pay widget to the section, select “Contains Order Pay.”

 Now, you can start customizing by changing the content of billing and shipping widgets.

 Under the ‘Content’ tab of the billing and shipping widget, you can edit the section title, edit the field name, and add new fields.

 The order notes widget also lets you change the title and add new fields.

 In the order-pay widget, you can change the section title and button text.

 The default WooCommerce doesn’t have any easy solution to display custom Thank You messages on your store.
 CoDesigner lets you do this with ease.
 If you wish to display a custom Thank You message, add a new section on the new checkout page.
 Then insert the Thank You widget in this section.
 You can use eye-soothing images and texts as content.

 Don’t forget to select “Contains Thank You” for this section.

 In the Thank You widget add your own thank you message and change the title of the order info.